Dalmatian vs Weimaraner

 The Dalmatian is known for being a high-energy non-sporting breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian has specific care needs shaped by its genetics and build.
 Below, we break down the practical details.

 With Family Members

 While each animal has its own personality, breed-level data helps establish realistic expectations.
-Dalmatians with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Dalmatian calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: large (45-70 lbs)